nimiq/validators-api/MIGRATION.md

 ## Background

 Cloudflare Pages does not support scheduled tasks.
-This project requires six-hour syncing, so it uses Cloudflare Workers.
+This project requires hourly syncing, so it uses Cloudflare Workers.

 ## Setting Up Redirects